lnsmith54/exploring-loss/README.md

 LRrange-solver.prototxt - the solver file for running an LR range test, which was used for Figure 1b.

-clrsolver.prototxt - the solver file for running CLR with LR bounds 0.1 to 1.0 and stepsize=10000, which was used for Figure 2.
+clrsolver.prototxt - the solver file for running CLR with LR bounds 0.1 to 0.35 or 1.0 and stepsize=10000, which was used for Figure 2a and 2b.

 train.sh - an example script for running Caffe.